efstathiosntonas/ngx-form/README.md

-Angular 2 Form with file upload to file system, image path stored to Mongo.
+ngx-Form with file upload to file system, image path stored to Mongo.
 Project is built using the MEA2N/MEAN2 stack.
 This project could be used as an angular2-seed.

 [![NPM](https://nodei.co/npm/ng2-forms-demo.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ng2-forms-demo/)

 ## TODO
-1. Resize the image client-side in order to reduce bandwidth of the server.
+1. Fix profile page user image upload
-2. Edit users in admin area
+2. Fix some small bugs in backend file deletion

-# Angular 2 Form
+# ngx-Form

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.